Is Wireless Really Worth the Risk?

-Over the last three decades, the world has become amazingly connected, with 4.43 billion mobile phone users globally in 2015, three billion internet users and a digital economy predicted to be worth $4.2 trillion in 2016.
+Over the last three decades, the world has become amazingly connected, with 4.43 billion mobile phone users globally in 2015, three billion internet users and a digital economy that currently accounts for around 5% of global GDP.

 Without an infrastructure backbone to drive this, this communications revolution simply would not have happened.

 The insatiable appetite of consumers for internet and mobile services makes the sector incredibly appealing for new entrants, who appear regularly to undercut established companies.
 In response, many telecommunications companies are seeking to diversify, offering related services to their existing customer base.

 For example, cell providers looking to expand their portfolio have identified mobile payments as a key area of opportunity .
 However, this approach poses its own challenges, with additional regulation and legislation around financial products impacting business efficiency and operating margins.